HACK3R-CRYPTO/RhythmRush/frontend/README.md

 ## Prerequisites

 Install Node.js 18 or higher.
 Install npm or yarn.
 Have a wallet extension ready.
-Configure Celo Sepolia testnet in your wallet.
+Configure Celo Mainnet (Chain ID: 42220) or Celo Sepolia Testnet (Chain ID: 11142220) in your wallet.
+The app automatically detects and uses the correct network.

 ## Installation